Skip to main content

 Madho Singh

 Madho Singh's family and lineage stayed back in the city of 200 households.
-The Princess of Bhangarh, Ratnavati was a mesmerizing beauty.
+The Princess of Bhangarh, Ratnavati, was a mesmerising beauty.
 Such was her beauty that upon entering her late teen marriage proposals flooded from all over Rajputana.
-Young competent and brave Princes and Kings of several kingdoms wanted her hand in marriage.
+Young, competent, and brave Princes and Kings of several kingdoms wanted her hand in marriage.
 The knowledge of her beauty spread like wildfire through Rajputana.

 Ratnavati appeared in court as an active member from time to time.
 She was well-learned and could fight well like any Rajput.
-The sight of the Princess mesmerized many commoners.
+The sight of the Princess mesmerised many commoners.
 They wished they could marry her.
 One such person was Singhiya.
 He was a Tantric, skilful in the practice of Black Magic.
-He knew his position was not so great in society and marriage with the Princess was not possible by a simple proposal.
-Obsessed with her beauty and claiming to be a mad lover he decided to help Tantra.
+He knew his position was not so great in society, and marriage with the Princess was not possible by a simple proposal.
+Obsessed with her beauty and claiming to be a mad lover, he decided to help Tantra.

-The people of Bhangar still believe that Princess Ratnavati who died outside the city was free from the curse and will be reborn somewhere else to come back to Bhangar and liberate her Family's soul and free Bhangar of this Curse.
-Seems like a fairy tale isn't it?
-But this was just a few centuries away in history, and this legend was born from the ruins of a fort that stands tall and proud even today, intact with its mysteries.
+The people of Bhangar still believe that Princess Ratnavati, who died outside the city, was free from the curse and will be reborn somewhere else to come back to Bhangar and liberate her Family's soul and free Bhangar of this Curse.
+Seems like a fairy tale, doesn't it?
+But this was just a few centuries ago in history, and this legend was born from the ruins of a fort that stands tall and proud even today, intact with its mysteries.

 Popular posts from this blog